altersec/addoncyber/README.md

 Clone the github repo to a local folder and [Sideload extension in Edge](https://learn.microsoft.com/en-us/microsoft-edge/extensions-chromium/getting-started/extension-sideloading)

-For Firefox installation you can go to about:debugging | Temporary Extensions | Load Temporary Add-on
+For Firefox installation you can go to: about:debugging | Temporary Extensions | Load Temporary Add-on

 ## WIP/TBD